Flo for Partners: What He Actually Sees

 It didn't fully end there.
 In 2025 a California federal jury found Meta liable in a related case over the use of reproductive-health data for targeted ads, and reporting at the time indicated Google and Flo agreed to pay millions to compensate users who'd entered menstruation or pregnancy data during an earlier window.
 Flo has since changed its data practices and now offers an "anonymous mode", and it's a far more scrutinised company than it was.
 But the record is the record.

 Why does this matter for partner mode specifically?
 Because the moment you link, her cycle is being shared and predicted across two accounts on a platform with that history.
-None of this means Flo is unusable — millions trust it daily — but if data minimisation is something either of you cares about, it's a legitimate point in favour of tools that keep cycle data on the device and out of the ad-tech pipeline entirely.
+None of this means Flo is unusable — millions trust it daily — but if data minimisation is something either of you cares about, it's a legitimate point in favor of tools that keep cycle data on the device and out of the ad-tech pipeline entirely.
 It's reasonable to ask "where does this data actually go?" before you connect two phones to it.

 Flo for Partners vs a dedicated partner app